Code-Institute-Submissions/Hylia358-Milestone-1/readme.md

 ## Surface
 The Burgundy/White Color Scheme Was chosen to be a bright and grasping background to draw the users eyes towards detailed information.

+In the memberships tab i changed the dumbell colors that sit at the top of their divs to their tier color.

+Bronze - #cd7f32

+Silver - #aaa9ad

+Gold - #ffd700

 # Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.